Respected Florida Attorneys Advise Community Associations

 Jacksonville firm assists homeowner and condominium boards

 Community and condominium associations are charged with protecting groups of property owners but are often challenged by residents who can easily become emotional about issues relating to their homes.
 In most cases, association leadership is comprised of volunteers or individuals who have other responsibilities.
 Taking action in accordance with community agreements and relevant Florida laws is a complicated task, and a single error can place boards, officers and other homeowners at risk.
-Franson, Iseley & Associates is an accomplished Jacksonville law firm that is well-versed in chapters 718 and 720 of the Florida Statutes, which cover condominium and homeowners associations, respectively.
+Franson, Iseley & Associates, P.A. is an accomplished Jacksonville law firm that is well-versed in chapters 718 and 720 of the Florida Statutes, which cover condominium and homeowners associations, respectively.
 Our firm can spot concerns that you might not be aware of and relieve your burden if a conflict occurs.

 Skillful lawyers offer counsel on rule establishment and enforcement